dj-urg/digital-methods-coding-introduction/working-with-git.md

 4. Complete the sign-up process by following the on-screen instructions.

 Once your account is created, you can log in and start using GitHub.

-#### 2. Introduction to Git and GitHub

-**Git** is a version control system that lets you track changes to files and collaborate with others. **GitHub** is a cloud-based platform that hosts Git repositories, making it easier to manage and share your projects.

-Why use Git and GitHub?
-- **Version Control**: Track changes in your project, revert to previous states, and collaborate with others without conflicts.
-- **Collaboration**: Multiple people can work on the same project simultaneously, merging their contributions seamlessly.
-- **Backup and Sharing**: GitHub provides an online backup for your code and makes it easy to share with others.

 # Setting Up Your Environment in Visual Studio Code (VSCode)